agilepro/epiconsciousness/docs/Ontology/particles-without-cause.md

 :::tip[Key Takeaway]

-The scientific consensus is that virtual particles come into existence without any efficient cause.
+The scientific consensus is that virtual particles come into existence without any cause.

 :::